climatescope/climatescope.org/app/_en_country/costa-rica.md

 ---
 layout: country
 id: cr
 title: Costa Rica
 region: lac
-grid: on
+grid: 'on'
+published: true
 ---

-Costa Rica has committed itself to becoming the world's first truly carbon-neutral economy by 2021, with renewable energy playing an important role in that goal.
+Costa Rica has committed to becoming the world’s first carbon-neutral economy by 2021, with renewable energy playing an important role in that commitment.
 The country aims to have a 100% renewable energy (including large hydro) matrix by 2030.
-Already, large hydro is the main source of generation in the country, accounting for 44% of the 10.2TWh generated in 2014.
+Already, large hydro is the main source of generation in the country, accounting for 53% of the 10.7TWh generated in 2015.

-Costa Rica's electricity market is controlled by state-owned Instituto Costarricense de Electricidad (ICE), a vertically integrated utility also involved in telecommunications.
-The Costa Rican market includes private players, in the form of cooperatives involved with generation and distribution in parts of the country and independent power producers selling electricity to ICE.
+Costa Rica’s electricity market is controlled by state-owned Instituto Costarricense de Electricidad (ICE), a vertically integrated utility.
+The Costa Rican market includes cooperatives involved with generation and distribution and independent power producers selling electricity to ICE.

-Costa Rica is part of the Central American Regional Market (Mercado Eléctrico Regional, MER), which interconnects seven countries in the region via the Central American Electrical System (SIEPAC).
-The MER became fully operational in 2013.
-Due to severe droughts since the first half of 2013, Costa Rica has relied on the regional market to help meet its domestic electricity needs.
-In 2014, Costa Rica imported 251GWh from the MER.
+Costa Rica is part of the Central American Regional Market (Mercado Eléctrico Regional, MER), which interconnects seven countries via the Central American Electrical System (SIEPAC).
+In 2015, unlike the previous year, Costa Rica had a surplus in the regional market, with 280MWh sold to the region and only 172.5MWh imported.
+Due to severe droughts, Costa Rica relied on MER to help meet its domestic electricity needs in 2014, when 251MWh was imported and 69.7MWh exported.

-So far in 2015, Costa Rica has been able to meet most of its power demand needs with renewable resources, thanks to the hydro and wind plants installed in the country.
-In 2014, Costa Rica's matrix had 2.8GW of installed generating capacity.
-Large hydro accounted for 44% of total installed capacity that year.
-Small hydro, geothermal, wind, biomass and solar accounted for another 35%, with natural gas and oil-based power representing 21% of the total.
+In 2015, the country met 99% of its power demand with renewable resources, including large hydro.
+In that year, it had 3.1GW of installed generating capacity – large hydro accounted for 44%, small hydro, geothermal, wind, biomass and solar accounted for another 36%, with oil-based power representing 20%.

-To become carbon neutral by 2021, Costa Rica has developed a voluntary GHG emissions registry and a "C-Neutral" certificate scheme for entities that offset their emissions.
-It has also put in place a voluntary trading scheme in which reforestation credits can be sold to organizations wanting to offset emissions.
+On 30 September 2015, the government submitted its Intended Nationally Determined Contribution (INDC) to the United Nations, in which it reaffirmed the country’s carbon neutral goal and committed to a maximum of 9MtCO2e net emissions by 2030.
+The proposed emissions per capita is 1.73 net tons by 2030, 1.19 net tons per capita by 2050 and -0.27 net ton per capita by 2100.
+In order to neutralise emissions, Costa Rica has developed a voluntary GHG registry and a “C-Neutral” certificate scheme for entities that offset their emissions.
+It has also put in place a voluntary trading scheme in which reforestation credits can be sold to organisations wanting to offset emissions.
+The carbon neutrality commitment was first announced in Costa Rica’s National Climate Change Strategy, launched in 2007.

-Costa Rica also offers import, value added and income tax breaks on select renewable energy materials and equipment.
-In addition, ICE periodically holds tenders to contract new clean energy capacity.
-A five-year net metering pilot program was in place in Costa Rica until February 2015.
-The project was cancelled when the capacity limit of 10MW was achieved, but consumers that had already joined the program will remain connected for 15 years.
-In March 2015, ARESEP, Costa Rica’s regulatory utility agency, was analyzing the net metering regulation and may announce a further policy update soon.
-The Costa Rican Environmental and Energy Ministry is promoting the design and implementation of net metering regulation for small power producers connected to the distribution grid.
+Costa Rica offers exemptions on import, value added and income tax for selected renewable energy materials and equipment.
+ICE periodically holds tenders to contract new clean energy capacity.
+A net metering programme is also in place, allowing retail electricity customers to install self-generation facilities, interconnect with the utility grid, deliver surplus generation to the grid and obtain compensation in the form of a billing credit.

-#### Score Summary

-Costa Rica’s overall rank in Climatescope 2015 fell to 15th from 12 in 2014.
-Its small regression came despite a slight increase in its overall score from 1.45 to 1.49, as other countries registered more substantial improvements.
-The Central American nation saw notable improvement on the Clean Energy Policies Indicator of Parameter I.

-On Enabling Framework Parameter I, Costa Rica in 2015 jumped 12 places to 10th position.
-Its 2015 Parameter I score of 1.52 compares with a 2014 score of 1.25.

-On Clean Energy Investment and Climate Financing Parameter II, Costa Rica surrendered six positions to 14th.
-Its Parameter II scores were 0.79 in 2015 and 1.05 in 2014.
+###Score summary

+Costa Rica scored 1.51 in Climatescope 2016, an improvement of just 0.02 on its 2015 tally.
+It dropped five places to 20<sup>th</sup> overall, and its highest ranking was on Greenhouse Gas Management Activities Parameter IV.

+On Enabling Framework Parameter I, Costa Rica’s score was slightly better, but it declined eight places to 18<sup>th</sup>.
+The country added 1.1GW of new clean energy capacity in 2015, which had a positive impact on four out of six indicators in the Clean Energy Penetration category.

+The country’s score on Clean Energy Investment and Climate Financing Parameter II was marginally higher, reflecting a relatively healthy investment picture – $258m of new money was recorded, all of which was destined for the geothermal sector.
+It ranked 21<sup>st</sup>.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, Costa Rica in 2015 attained the 24th position with a 1.92 score.
-Its comparable 2014 metrics were 26th position and 1.79.
+On Low-Carbon Business & Clean Energy Value Chains Parameter III, Costa Rica’s score was unchanged at 1.92 and it placed 25<sup>th</sup>.
+There is a range of manufacturers, developers and service companies present in the country.

-Costa Rica repeated its 2.41 score on Greenhouse Gas Management Activities Parameter IV.
-However, it slipped one place in rank on that Parameter to 11th place.
+The country’s relatively strong set of carbon policies, plus its carbon offsetting efforts, produced a score of 2.18 on Parameter IV, which placed it 15<sup>th</sup> globally.